 Are an excellent source of iron - helping with red blood cell production and development.

 Aid digestion.
 They are:-

-Use chickpea 'breadcrumbs' to create a thick crisp coating.
-Or create a batter using chickpea flour, corn-starch, baking powder, salt, and warm water which can be used to coat a range of products such as fish, then be baked, air-fried, or fried in a pan.
+Use chickpea ‘breadcrumbs’ to create a crispy coating.
+Or create a batter using chickpea flour, corn-starch, baking powder, salt and warm water which can be used to coat a range of products such as fish, then be baked, air-fried or fried in a pan.

 Put chickpeas in a blender alongside tahini, lemon juice, garlic, and water to create a delicious hummus.
 Add seeds, chilli oil, roasted peppers, caramelised onions – or whatever takes your fancy.

-Chickpeas are used in a wide variety of curries, and are also great in tagines, casseroles, chilli con carne and chilli sin carne.
+Chickpeas are used in wide variety of curries, and are also great in tagines, casseroles, chill con carne and chilli sin carne.

 You know that thick liquid in cans of chickpeas?
 That’s aquafaba and it’s used in vegan recipes as an egg replacement.
 Make your own vegan meringues using the liquid, vanilla extract and sugar.

-Sometimes gram flour is used in conjunction with a seed or grain-based flour, to help mask the slightly 'beany' flavour notes.
-That's more likely to be the case in sweet recipes.
+Sometimes gram flour is used in conjunction with a seed or grain-based flour, to help mask any slightly ‘beany’ flavour notes.
+That’s more likely to be the case in sweet recipes.